OpenMDAO/OpenMDAO-Procedures/release/index.rst

       -v VERSION, --version VERSION
-                            version string applied to all openmdao distributions -m COMMENT            optional comment for version tag --basebranch BASE     base branch for release. defaults to dev -t, --test            used for testing.
+                            version string applied to all openmdao distributions -m COMMENT            optional comment for version tag --basebranch BASE     base branch for release. defaults to master -t, --test            used for testing.
 A release branch will not be created -n, --nodocbuild      used for testing.
 The docs will not be rebuilt if they already exist